RoseDuf/Inverse-Kinematics/README.md

 m_RotationMatrix(1, 0) = -sin(angle);
 m_RotationMatrix(1, 1) = cos(angle);
 ```
--(b) Do a FK pass from this joint to all of its children to find their new positions that will be "stored".
+- (b) Do a FK pass from this joint to all of its children to find their new positions that will be "stored".
 ```
 void A2Solution::RotationTransformations(Joint2D* joint, Vector2d parent_to_joint, Vector2d parent_pos)
 {